odedmasala/MarketPlace_app/README.md

 # MarketPlace (B2C App)

-Welcome to MarketPlace, a B2C (Business-to-Consumer) application built using the MERN (MongoDB, Express, React, Node.js) stack and authentication libraries such as formik and redux toolkit.
+Welcome to MarketPlace, a B2C (Business-to-Consumer) application built using the MERN (MongoDB, Express, React, Node.js) stack and authentication libraries such as formik and State management such as the redux toolkit.

 ## Project Description